sithembeleb/design-pattens/README.md

 -- Have a class that implements the interface can be an abstract or concrete class -- The Decorator class must have an instance of the interface and an overloaded constructor were the interface is a parameter -- Additional behavior and functionality of the Object resides in the Decorator

+Prototype

+-- Making a copy(cloning) of an object without affecting the existing Object